Joel-CA/AnovaSpaceAdventure/README.md

 #### Procedural star background animation

-  + Similar to asteroid logic, but random positions are wider to occupy spots in the entire viewing frustum, but excluding some of the center of the frustum to avoid visual glitches (e.g., star flying through the jet) and for overall visual appeal
+  + Similar to asteroid logic, but random spawn positions are less constrained as to occupy all over the entire viewing frustum, excluding the center of the viewing frustum to avoid visual glitches (e.g., star flying through the jet)

 #### Collision detection (jet-asteroid and projectile-asteroid)